d12frosted/elpa-mirror/gnu/denote-readme.txt

         link]).

-        IMPORTANT NOTE: Normally, `denote' does not save the buffer it produces for the new note.
-This is a safety precaution to not write to disk unless the user wants it (e.g. the user may choose to kill the buffer, thus cancelling the creation of the note).
+        IMPORTANT NOTE: Normally, `denote' does not save the buffer it produces for the new note ([The
+        `denote-save-buffer-after-creation' option]).
+This is a safety
+        precaution to not write to disk unless the user wants it (e.g. the user may choose to kill the buffer, thus cancelling the creation of the note).
 However, for this command the creation of the note happens in the background and the user may miss the step of saving their buffer.
 We thus have to save the buffer in order to (i) establish valid links, and (ii) retrieve whatever front matter from the target file.

   `denote-link-after-creating-with-command'
         This command is like `denote-link-after-creating' except it